spiderwebrobot/git-started/README.md

 2. Make sure the feature-branch changes are in sync with the main-branch (see instructions above)
 3. Push the feature-branch `git push --set-upstream origin feature/initial-updates`

-After pushing the feature-branch, a pull-request URL will be generated
+After pushing the feature-branch...

 1. Open a browser
-2. Copy and paste the pull-request URL into the browser, e.g. `https://github.com/[user]/[repository]/pull/new/feature/initial-updates`
+2. Navigate to the repository's branches, e.g. `https://github.com/spiderwebrobot/git-started/branches/all`
+3. TODO: something happens here...
-3. On the "Open a pull request" page, click on the "Create pull request" button
+4. On the "Open a pull request" page, click on the "Create pull request" button

 ### Deploy the feature-branch changes

 Merge the feature-branch changes into the main-branch

 1. Open a browser
-2. Navigate to the newly created pull-request e.g. `https://github.com/[user]/[repository]/pull/1`
+2. Navigate to the newly created pull-request e.g. `https://github.com/spiderwebrobot/git-started/pull/1`
 3. Select "Squash and merge" from the "Merge pull request" dropdown menu (if not already selected)
 4. Click on the "Squash and merge" button
 5. Click on the "Confirm squash and merge" button